ericdraken/docker-openvpn-client/README.md

-# Docker OpenVPN Client
+# Docker OpenVPN Proxy Server
 Build based on
 * [phusion/baseimage-docker](https://github.com/phusion/baseimage-docker)
 * [haugene/docker-transmission-openvpn](https://github.com/haugene/docker-transmission-openvpn), even most of this README.

-Docker container which runs OpenVPN client.
-Can be used as base image.
-Ex.: [Squid Proxy using OpenVPN](https://github.com/schmas/docker-openvpn-proxy)
+Docker container which runs OpenVPN client and a Squid proxy server.
 It bundles certificates and configurations for the following VPN providers:
 * Anonine
 * BTGuard
 * Cryptostorm